 At this point, everyone is a SaaS buying veteran.
-According to research from Talkdesk, the average company deploys more than 50 SaaS products.
-And according to OKTA, most industries have over 1,000 SaaS distinct vendors in them.
+According to Okta, their average customers deploys more than 112 SaaS apps now — and growing!
+And to deploy 100+, that probably means every customer has evaluated 300-1000 or more!
 We’ve all learned to buy SaaS.
 Now, it’s time to overhaul how we sell it as well.

 Exactly how can vary.

 But I’ve come up with just one simple construct today: Your Product Just Has To Be Easier Buy Than It Is To Use.

 - If you think your product really is 10x easier to use than the older competition — it should be 10x easier to buy, too.
 SaaS buyers are veterans now.
 If you make it hard to buy, we know it will be hard to deploy and hard to use.